swaptacular/swpt_creditors/README.md

 * `flush_all`

-  Starts processes that sends all types of outgoing messages to the RabbitMQ broker, and remove them from the PostgreSQL database.
+  Starts processes that send all types of outgoing messages to the RabbitMQ broker, and remove them from the PostgreSQL database.

   The "FLUSH_PROCESSES" environment variable specifies the number of started worker processes.
-The "FLUSH_ALL_WAIT" environment variable control the number of seconds to wait between two sequential collective flushes (default 2).
+The "FLUSH_ALL_WAIT" environment variable controls the number of seconds to wait between two sequential collective flushes (default 2).